Tuition fee deposits for international postgraduate taught students

 Deposit payments may be made at any time after accepting a conditional offer.

-Your CAS will not be issued until you have met all conditions of your offer.
+Your Confirmation of Acceptance for Studies (CAS) will not be issued until you have met all conditions of your offer.

 Paying the deposit before you have met all conditions of your offer will not prioritise your application in any way nor will it guarantee that you will meet all your conditions and progress to the University of York.